alexcomu/scala-stepbystep/README.md

 Introduction to the concept of **class** and **Singleton Object** in scala.
 There is also an example on how to create a simple application with Scala!

+### 04_functional_objects

+Complete example of a Scala class used to manage Rational numbers!